kstasko/notes/aws/data-analyst-cert/da-udemy-s6-security.md

 - `Kinesis Data Streams`
     - SSL endpoints using the HTTPS protocol to do encryption in flight
     - `AWS KMS` provides server-side encryption
-    - for client side encryption, you must your own encryption libraries
+    - for client side encryption, you must use your own encryption libraries
     - supported interface `VPC Endpoints` / `Private Link` - access privately
     - `KCL` - must get read / write access to DynamoDB table
 - `Kinesis Data Firehose`